Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Replace the UPN “Salaudeen@Crescent.com” With the user principal name of your administrator account.
-You may receive a Sign-in window after running the command, simply enter your password, and you will be connected to Exchange Online.
+You may receive a Sign-in window pop up after running the command, simply enter your password, and you will be connected to Exchange Online.
 If you have multi-factor authentication (MFA) enabled, enter your username, password, and you will be prompted to authenticate using your preferred method for verification code (such as text message or authenticator app).
 Use the “-ShowBanner:$False” switch to hide the announcement banner.
 In non-MFA enabled scenarios, You can get the credentials and connect to Exchange Online as:

-You will now be connected to Exchange Online PowerShell, and you can start managing your Exchange Online environment.
+You will now be connected to Exchange Online PowerShell, and you can begin managing your Exchange Online environment.

 Commands Available in Exchange Online PowerShell Module

 One of the advantages of using the Exchange Online PowerShell module is its rich cmdlets.
 Cmdlets are special scripts that allow you to perform various actions in the online email service, such as creating a new mailbox or moving emails to another account.
 The Exchange Online PowerShell module contains several cmdlets to manage your Exchange Online environment.
 The module offers various features such as creating, editing, and deleting email accounts, managing permissions for email addresses, managing email retention policies, and managing email routing.
 Once you have successfully installed and connected to the module, you can start managing your Exchange Online environment using PowerShell commands.
 The module contains a variety of cmdlets that make it easy to perform administrative tasks like creating new mailboxes, managing groups, and configuring email settings.
 Some of the most popular cmdlets include: